-- Respectable: The OSPAs will become a worldwide brand, generating honour and opportunities for our winners.
-Furthermore, winners will be widely recognised as driving outstanding performance across the sector.
+The OSPAs is a worldwide brand, generating honour and opportunities for our winners.
+Furthermore, winners are widely recognised as driving outstanding performance across the sector.

 Why enter the OSPAs?

-- Winners– You have the chance to become the winner of an OSPAs award, and to be promoted on both your country’s OSPA website and the Global OSPAs website.
+You have the chance to become the winner of an OSPAs award, and to be promoted on both your country’s OSPAs website and the Global OSPAs website.